 Remove the engine bash plate if it has become clogged with mud.

 Insert a Muffler Wash Plug into the exhaust to avoid getting water into the exhaust.
-There’s several on the market, but an old wine bottle cork does the job if you don’t have one.
+There are several on the market, but an old wine bottle cork does the job if you don’t have one.

-Remove the side plate covering the air filter so that you can clean inside the airbox.
+Remove the side plate covering the air filter to clean inside the airbox.
 Remove the air filter and cover it with a plastic bag, and refit the filter.
 This will prevent water from getting into the carby.